Policies

 7.11.3.1 Description of Services

-7.11.3.1.1 The Customer is provided with a Virtual Server working on a shared physical infrastructure owned by ITA PARATUS and located in the Datacenter.
+7.11.3.1.1 The Customer is provided with a Virtual Server operating on a shared physical infrastructure owned byInternet Technologies Angola, S.A. and located in the Data Center.

 7.11.3.1.2 Virtualization is provided through Hypervisor technology.
 The Hypervisor provides dedicated system resources for the virtual server.

 7.11.3.1.3.
-The Customer may make exclusive use of the Virtual Server and the allocated System Resources will be accessed and used exclusively by the software installed on the Virtual Server.
+The Customer may make exclusive use of the Virtual Server, and the allocated System Resources will be accessed and used exclusively by the software installed on the Virtual Server.

-7.11.3.1.4 Client access to the virtual server for system administration purposes is provided via remote control protocols, including but not limited to Microsoft RDP, VNC or SSH.
+7.11.3.1.4 Client access to the virtual server for system administration purposes is provided via remote control protocols, including but not limited to Microsoft RDP, VNC, or SSH.

-7.11.3.1.5 The Customer may remove, install and/or run any software within the Virtual Server, in any configuration required by the Customer, subject to any other terms and conditions relating to the use of the Service.
+7.11.3.1.5 The Customer may remove, install, and/or run any software within the Virtual Server, in any configuration required by the Customer, subject to any other terms and conditions relating to the use of the Service.

 7.11.3.1.6.
-The virtual server is supplied with a static IP address, a public IP address or a private IP address, depending on the customer's preference.
+The virtual server is supplied with a static IP address, a public IP address, or a private IP address, depending on the customer's preference.

 7.11.3.1.7 Virtual server disk data is stored on a combination of Solid State Drive (SSD) and traditional high-speed hard disk drives (HDD).
 Automated tiered storage technology automatically stores frequently accessed data on high-performance Solid State Drives (SSD) and moves less frequently accessed data to Hard Disk Drives (HDD).
-This process is transparent to the Client and ensures that optimal IOPS (Input / Output Operations per Second) are available to the Virtual Server.
+This process is transparent to the Client and ensures that optimal IOPS (Input/Output Operations per Second) are available to the Virtual Server.

 7.11.3.1.8.
 External network access to the virtual server is not included.
-The connection between the virtual server and any external network that is not part of the IP network to which the virtual server belongs must be facilitated by means of an IP routing device and the associated network connection bandwidth, which may be provided autonomously by ITA PARATUS.
+The connection between the virtual server and any external network that is not part of the IP network to which the virtual server belongs must be facilitated by means of an IP routing device and the associated network connection bandwidth, which may be provided autonomously byInternet Technologies Angola, S.A.

 7.11.3.1.9 Additional Services – the following Services are optionally available to the Customer and are not included as standard: